CFAES Give Today

 High-pressure equipment design is a mature technology originated in the chemical processing industry.
 Most high-pressure vessels are manufactured under boiler and pressure vessel code guidelines established by the American Society of Mechanical Engineers (ASME).
 Processors should also ensure that the vessels are manufactured, installed, tested, and operated according to relevant state regulations.
 With a little training, food plant personnel can learn to safely operate the equipment.

-How Economical Is HPP Processing?
+How Economical is HPP Processing?

 Depending on the volume of the vessel and extent of automation, costs range from $500,000–$4,000,000 USD.
 Originally introduced with a vertical orientation, most of the commercial-scale, high-pressure equipment is now horizontally oriented.
 This helps to accommodate higher volumes as well as providing a clear separation between raw and processed product zones.
 A recent study estimated the cost for HPP pasteurization to be 10.7cents/L for a processing capacity of 3,000 L/h (792.5 gal/h).
 The cost for comparable thermal treatment is 1.5 cents/L. Factory production rates above 40 million pounds per year are now in operation.
 As demand for HPP equipment grows, the capital cost and operating cost will continue to decrease.Machines lined up along a wall.
 Consumers also will benefit from the increased shelf-life, quality, and availability of value-added products and new types of foods that are impossible to make using thermal processing methods.

-What Is Ultrashear Technology Processing?
+What is Ultrashear Technology Processing?

 Ultrashear technology (USTTM) is a next generation, continuous high-pressure processing method for treating liquid foods.
 The liquid food is pressurized and transferred to a shear valve where it passes through a tiny gap between the valve seat and the ball or needle valve.
 Thus, like HPP, UST-treated food can be pasteurized or commercially sterilized.
 In addition, UST treated liquids are reported to have desirable quality changes such as particle size reduction, and changes in rheological, emulsification, and homogenization characteristics.
 While UST is not commercially practiced today, the technology has the potential to create various clean-label liquid foods, emulsions,Various machines clustered together in a corner of a room. and sauces.

-What Are Other Applications of High Pressure in Food Processing?
+What are Other Applications of High Pressure in Food Processing?

 Like heat, pressure treatment has a variety of applications beyond food preservation, such as pasteurization and commercial sterilization.
 High pressure also assists in performing functions such as meat tenderization, protein denaturation, nutrient infusion, freezing and thawing, extraction, and lipid crystallization which provide great benefits for various food processing operations.

-Are Facilities Available for Product Development Before Venturing into HPP Processing?
+Are Facilities Available for Product Development Before Venturing Into HPP Processing?

 There are several research facilities throughout the United States and Europe where food processors can evaluate HPP technology.
 The Ohio State University Center for Clean Food Process Technology Development conducts laboratory and pilot-scale research using batch HPP (Figure 2a) and ultrashear technology equipment (Figure 2b).
 The university can assist food processors in conducting confidential product evaluations for a nominal fee.